dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

 ### **Bottleneck 1:** Home → Product

-Analysis across three dimensions — landing page performance, campaign attribution, and device type — reveals that the primary driver of Home-stage drop-off can from both page design and traffic quality.
+Analysis across three dimensions — landing page performance, campaign attribution, and device type — reveals that the primary driver of Home-stage drop-off can from both page design and traffic source.

 ***Page Design***